gjoncas/gjoncas.github.io/posts/2020-07-08-experimental-qwernomics.markdown

 ### Stratoanalysis

 Land goes on to use the Qwerty keyboard as a hermeneutic device to understand Deleuze & Guattari’s “Geology of Morals”.
-There, stratoanalysis is introduced as a synonym for D&G’s project, alongside rhizomatics, nomadology, schizoanalysis, pragamtics, and so on.
+There, stratoanalysis is introduced as a synonym for D&G’s project, alongside rhizomatics, nomadology, schizoanalysis, pragmatics, and so on.
-In general, stratoanalysis is very seldom invoked, but it’s actually quite rich.
+In general, stratoanalysis is very seldom invoked, but it’s actually quite rich as a framework.

 The basic idea is that the world is made up of relatively autonomous codes, such as the genetic code versus body language.
-The system of oppositions that defines a code takes place on an independent layer or stratum, Strata interact horizontally via *parastrata* (codes presupposed by another code of the same order, such as the prison system and legal system — or vertically via *epistrata* (codes presupposed by another code of a different order, such as the legal system relying on language, biochemistry, and so on).
+The system of oppositions that defines a code takes place on an independent layer or stratum.
+Strata interact horizontally via *parastrata* (codes presupposed by another code of the same order, such as the prison system and legal system — or vertically via *epistrata* (codes presupposed by another code of a different order, such as the legal system relying on language, biochemistry, and so on).
-An example of parastrata in Qwerty is using key in a game for movement.
+An example of parastrata in Qwerty is using keys in a game for movement.

 A keyboard lends itself as a paradigmatic example because it combines so many forms of code, at so many levels.
 There are linguistic codes (letters in English words), physical codes (limitations of human hands), and mechanical codes (technical specifications).